-Commemorating 70 years of the North Atlantic Treaty (NATO)Commemorating 70 years of the North Atlantic Treaty https://diplomacy.state.gov/wp-content/uploads/2019/04/image001-e1555424080554-1024x574.png 1024 574 https://secure.gravatar.com/avatar/e95bd4654a61a93735684584be3378bc?s=96&d=mm&r=g
+Commemorating 70 years of the North Atlantic Treaty (NATO)Commemorating 70 years of the North Atlantic Treaty (NATO) https://diplomacy.state.gov/wp-content/uploads/2019/04/image001-e1555424080554-1024x574.png 1024 574 https://secure.gravatar.com/avatar/e95bd4654a61a93735684584be3378bc?s=96&d=mm&r=g

 During the reception, Secretary Pompeo noted the accomplishments of NATO and spoke about President Harry Truman’s aspirations for the alliance.
 Though there was doubt at the time that NATO would be a force of peace, Pompeo stated that “the 12 founding nations knew better and over the years, their historic hopes have been vindicated.
 The ‘fuller and happier life for our citizens’ that Truman sought has been realized.”

-Throughout the day on April 4, the National Museum of American Diplomacy displayed the accession instruments of the countries celebrating significant milestones since joining NATO.
+Throughout the day on April 4, the National Museum of American Diplomacy (formerly the National Museum of American Diplomacy) displayed the accession instruments of the countries celebrating significant milestones since joining NATO.
 As the depository of NATO, Article 10 of the North Atlantic Treaty provides that “Any State so invited may become a Party to the Treaty by depositing its instrument of accession with the Government of the United States of America.”
 This is the first time that these instruments have ever been displayed for viewing, and several Foreign Ministers were delighted to have the opportunity to see these historic documents.

 The National Museum of American Diplomacy (NMAD), as the State Department’s pending museum on diplomacy and with curatorial expertise, properly laid out and displayed the accession instruments in an archival manner.
 NMAD staff also proudly served as informational docents for the original Treaty at the April 3 event, answering questions about the history of the Charter and NATO.